Invicara/Twinit-IPA-Core-React-Framework/packages/ipa-core/docs/custom.md

 settings: {
     appImage: {
         url: "url to an image online",
-        filename: "name fo a file uploaded to project" }
+        filename: "name of a file uploaded to project" }
 }
 ```